welteki/docs.actuated.dev/docs/expose-agent.md

 The [inletsctl](https://github.com/inlets/inletsctl) tool will create a HTTPS tunnel server with you on your favourite cloud with a HTTPS certificate obtained from Let's Encrypt.

+If you have just the one Actuated Agent:

 ```bash
 export AGENT_DOMAIN=agent1.example.com
 export LE_EMAIL=webmaster@agent1.example.com